simukappu/coherence-tools/README.md

 Utility tools for Oracle Coherence includes following components

 ### Distributed Processing Tools
 Tools to run distributed processing task in multi Coherence member processes exclusively.
-This component can handle dynamic changes in number of processing members, and provides following functions
+This component can handle dynamic changes in number of processing members, which provides following functions
 * FIFO distributed processor: Consumer/Function implementation for distributed processing as First in, first out
 * Hash modulo filter: Filter to get target entries by hashCode modulo of a key/value object or a field of them